ar4/deepwave/docs/example_target_wavefield.rst

 Matching a target final wavefield
 =================================

 In addition to calculating the gradient with respect to the velocity model of a loss function involving the receiver amplitudes, Deepwave can also calculate gradients involving any of the propagation outputs with respect to any of the float tensor inputs.
 So the Born scalar propagator, for example, supports calculating gradients not only with respect to the scattering potential, but also with respect to the velocity model and source.
-This can involve multiple inputs and outputs of a propagation simultaneously, so you can calculate the gradient with respect to multiple inputs (say velocity and source amplitudes) of a loss function that involves multiples outputs (such as receiver amplitudes and final wavefield amplitudes).
+This can involve multiple inputs and outputs of a propagation simultaneously, so you can calculate the gradient with respect to multiple inputs (say velocity and source amplitudes) of a loss function that involves multiple outputs (such as receiver amplitudes and final wavefield amplitudes).

 In previous examples we have seen several demonstrations of typical optimisations of the velocity model or scattering potential to reduce the difference between predicted and observed data.
 This time, let's optimise source amplitudes to make the final wavefield match a target.